bitloops/bitloops-language-vscode/README.md

 ## What's New

-### 0.4.0
+### 0.4.1

-Added hover provider for type of variables
+Fixed bug of hover for multiple files workspace

 ---